OmorFarukRakib/Bangla-Word-Prediction-System/README.md

 ## Tittle: Bangla Word Prediction and Sentence Completion Using GRU: An Extended Version of RNN on N-gram Language Model

-Find our paper in the link below:
+Find our paper through the link below:
 [Click to find our paper in ieeexplore](https://ieeexplore.ieee.org/document/9068063 "ieeexplore") OR
 [Click to find our paper in Researchgate](https://www.researchgate.net/publication/340690395_Bangla_Word_Prediction_and_Sentence_Completion_Using_GRU_An_Extended_Version_of_RNN_on_N-gram_Language_Model "Researchgat")